 The syllabus at The Queen’s School prioritises ‘learning about religion’ and ‘learning from religion’ but the emphasis in learning about religion is on key concepts and worldviews rather than the outward symbols and daily practice of a religion.
 For example, rather than concentrate on topics such as learning the features of a mosque, students analyse and evaluate the key features of shari’ah law and Islamic societies.

-Wherever appropriate, links between philosophy, religion, ethics and wider culture are highlighted, and students are encouraged and expected to recognize and evaluate the relationship between religion, philosophy, ethics and culture.
+Wherever appropriate, links between philosophy, religion, ethics and wider culture are highlighted, and students are encouraged and expected to recognise and evaluate the relationship between religion, philosophy, ethics and culture.
 Religious studies is compulsory in years 7-11.
 Years 10 and 11 study one module per year as part of their PSHE programme.
 The subject is offered as a GCSE option in years 10 and 11, and is also available for study at A level.
 Our results are excellent and pupils continue on to university to study subjects such as medicine, biological sciences, philosophy, theology, English literature and mathematics.

 A Study of Buddhism; A Study of Islam; A Study of Judaism.